The Eating Of The Bulls: From The Spanish Fighting Ring To The Plate

 Bulls bred for bullfighting are grass-fed, live in spacious fields and are particularly well taken care of, says Díaz.
 They also live a longer life than animals bred for human consumption — five to six years, as opposed to the average 18 months.
 Díaz argues that eating meat from fighting bulls is "more ethical" than eating meat that comes from slaughterhouses, where animals often grow up in cramped spaces, are injected with hormones and don't get to see the light of day.

 "The fighting bull lives a completely privileged life, until its horrible death," says Díaz, who recognizes that the animal "suffers stress" when it enters the ring.
-He says that, while the tense fight can affect the taste of the meat, there are treatments cooks can apply to the meat that improve the taste.
+He says that while the tense fight can affect the taste of the meat, there are treatments cooks can apply to the meat that improve the taste.
 "So what's better," he asks, "a good life with a difficult death, or a limited life with a death that's a bit less cruel?"

 Neus Aragonés at the Barcelona-based Association for the Defense of Animal Rights (Asociación Defensa Derechos Animal) says that, contrary to what some people believe, bulls "don't live like kings."